 The Aquinnah Wampanoag own tracts of their traditional homelands, including the famous Aquinnah Clay Cliffs, cranberry bogs, a herring run and some acreage that has been used for the development of the tribal neighborhood and a multi-purpose building.
 A majority of these tracts are held in Trust status by the United States Department of Interior on behalf of the Tribe, while a smaller portion of lands are held in Fee status by the Tribe itself.

 Because of sensitivity to the area's wetlands and historical and archeological sites, only 98 acres of the Wampanoag land base is developable.
 Through the efforts of the Tribe, a land use master plan was developed in 1993 for the careful development and protection of tribal lands.
 Based on the land use plan the Tribe has constructed a multi-purpose community facility that provides space for public gatherings and social functions, as well as space for its government offices and programs (health services, human services, education, natural resources, economic development, trust services, historic preservation and planning), and has developed over 30 units of affordable housing.
-The Tribe owns and operates several businesses, including a shellfish hatchery and is in the process of constructing a large community center that will house a

 Culture and History